Constance Prince Maurice

 Children are very welcome at Prince Maurice, and the 'Constance Kids Club' contains a games room, dining area with children's menus, and private pool.
 The club accepts children between the ages of 4 and 11 years old from 9am to 9pm daily, and there is a babysitting service that can be arranged at an additional cost.

 Laundry and dry-cleaning are available seven days a week at additional cost.
-In order to make traveling and journeys run smoothly, there is the “Orchid” arrival/departure lounge with shower.
+In order to make travelling and journeys run smoothly, there is the “Orchid” arrival/departure lounge with shower.
 Excursions, car rental services, and helicopter transfers can also be arranged upon request.

 Prince Maurice offers a fully furnished library with a rich collection of literature to enjoy, as well as excellent business and meeting facilities fully equipped with IT services.
-Within the hotel grounds there are several duty-free boutiques ranging from jewelry to beach accessories and clothes.
+Within the hotel grounds there are several duty-free boutiques ranging from jewellery to beach accessories and clothes.
 The spa facilities are the perfect place for total relaxation, and offers an extensive range of beauty and body treatments in the state of the art wellness concept "U Spa".
 It also provides a sauna, plunge pool and steam bath and access to the gym and yoga for the ultimate indulgent experience.

 There are four dining options at Constance Prince Maurice.
 L'Archipel serves sophisticated Mauritian-influenced gourmet cuisine.
 Le Barachois is a floating restaurant providing an intimate dining experience with a focus on seafood.
 For a more informal atmosphere you can head to the Beach Deck restaurant for lunch.
 Asian serves delicious Japanese, Thai, Chinese and Indian food with a sushi bar and focus on Asian tapas-style dishes.